Pelvic Pain: 12 Common Causes (& Treatment)

 3. Diverticulitis

-Diverticulitis is an inflammation of the diverticuli, the small sacs found along the intestinal lining, especially in the colon.
+Diverticulitis is characterized by inflammation of the diverticuli, the small sacs found along the intestinal lining, especially in the colon.
 This type of inflammation generally causes a persistent pain in the left pelvic region and is accompanied by other symptoms like diarrhea, constipation, sensitivity to the left belly, fever, and loss of appetite.

 This type of problem is more common in older age, but it can also affect young adults who eat a fiber-rich diet or have constipation.